steve-care-software/network/README.md

-# 8web
+# Steve Care's Network
-This is the 8web virtual machine
+This is the Steve Care's Network (SCNET) virtual machine and web application, written in Go.